bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </tr>
 </table>

-**Results**:
+**Part 2: Filter CHM1_CHM13_2 Variants To STR Variants **

+To identify the INDELs that are actually STR variants, process each variant to:
+1. check if the INDEL's inserted or deleted sequence consists of some k-mer that covers at least 90% of the variant bases.
+2. if yes, treat this k-mer as the STR repeat unit.
+Otherwise, treat the entire variant sequence as the repeat unit to allow detection of STR expansions or contractions that differ from the reference by only 1 repeat.
+3. check the reference genome flanking sequence immediately to the left and right of the variant for additional repeats with the same repeat unit

+Keep variants that have:
+ - at least 3 repeats of some motif in the variant + flanking sequences.
+ - the total repeat size is 9bp or longer

+This is approach is implemented in the [filter_vcf_to_STR_variants.py](https://github.com/broadinstitute/str-analysis/blob/main/str_analysis/filter_vcf_to_STR_variants.py) script.

 ```
 Start with 4,094,305  (100.0%) TOTAL variants

-Filtering to STRs yields 180,471 (100.0%) TOTAL STR variants that have:
+Filtering to STRs yields: 180,471 TOTAL STR variants
- - at least 3 repeats of some motif in the variant & flanking sequence
- - is 9bp or longer
- - covers at least 90% of the variant sequence

 Expansion vs. Contraction:
       89633  ( 49.7%) STR DEL